tpage99/wcpartners/src/pages/resources/medicaid.md

 MO HealthNet (Medicaid) provider search allows for MO HealthNet participants to find providers and search based on type of service, county, and specialty.
 To search for a provider, including printable lists go to https://apps.dss.mo.gov/fmsMedicaidProviderSearch/

+Alternatively, you can also use the NPPES NPI Search if you know the name of the provider (individual or agency) to see if they are licensed to bill Medicaid: https://npiregistry.cms.hhs.gov/

 ---